JoANeS86/SQL-Data-Warehouse-Project/scripts/Medallion Approach.md

-            One potential solution here is to switch the dates, but in this case this is causing overlapping date, and also some cases where we have a NULL as a prd_start_dt (each record must have a start date), so it looks like a more solid solution to derive the End Date from the Start Date (the End Date of the current record will come from the Start Date of the next record).
+            One potential solution here is to switch the dates, but in this case this is causing overlapping date, and also some cases where we have a NULL as a prd_start_dt (each record must have a start date), so it looks like a more solid solution to derive the End Date from the Start Date (the End Date of the current record will come from the Start Date of the next record, i.e., End Date = Start Date of the next record **-1**).

+            In order to apply the mentioned solution, I'll use the LEAD function.

+            Finally, I can CAST the Dates to remove the time part, since in this case it's not containing any information, but if I do that, then I'll need to update the metadata of this Silver table, so these Dates will go from DATETIME to DATE data type.

   * Insert into Silver.